 After taking the course, students should understand:

-the role of fluid selection to enhance oil recovery
+the role of fluid selection to enhance oil recovery, and

 After taking the course, students should be able to:

-evaluate, design, and implement carbon storage in different geological sites
+evaluate, design, and implement carbon storage in different geological sites, and

 After taking the course, students should:

-be able to analyze, and report their strategy for carbon storage
+be able to analyze, and report their strategy for carbon storage, and

 Required prerequisite knowledge